hr157/bokeh/README.md

 ### Fiscal Support

-The Bokeh project is grateful for [individual contributions](https://opencollective.com/bokeh), as well as for monetary support from the organizations and companies listed below:
+The Bokeh project is grateful for [individual contributions](https://opencollective.com/bokeh), as well as for present and past monetary support from the organizations and companies listed below:

 <table align="center">
 <tr>